davidleonm/python-hello-world/README.md

 The version is located in the 'VERSION' file.
 It must be modified manually, I thought about auto-tagging with Jenkins but I think that Jenkins should be readonly.
 Furthermore, all the Github repositories are configured to allow only signed commits, if Jenkins is able to commit and push, it would imply a security breach.

 ## Changelog
-* **1.2.0** - Update Jenkins files to use shared library.
+* **1.2.0** - Updated Jenkins files to use shared library.
-* **1.1.0** - Update Dockerfile with the lastest version of python and added curl for CI.
+* **1.1.0** - Updated Dockerfile with the lastest version of python and added curl for CI.
 Updated Jenkins files to add CI
 * **First release** - First version of this solution after splitting it.

 ## License